Nail polish: Western world

+Nail polish in the Western world was more frequently worn by women, going in and out of acceptability depending upon moral customs of the day.
 It is less common for men to wear nail polish, and can be seen as a divergence from traditional gender norms.
-Uses include clear polish to protect nails from breakage or impart a well-groomed sheen, and colored polish on fingernails and toenails.
+Colored and clear polishes can be used to protect nails from breakage, impart a well-groomed sheen, or express oneself artistically.
 Professional baseball players, especially catchers, may wear nail polish on the field.